• Free Tours

 I have been to a few open-door parties here myself and loved the hip vibe and fantastic beer.

-A recommended brewpub is the BlackLab which offers an Asian influenced menu and has a great open-door space, sometimes with live music.
+A recommended brewpub is the BlackLab which offers an Asian-influenced menu and has a great open-door space, sometimes with live music.

 MY LOCAL TIP: If serious about craft beer, check out the annual Barcelona Beer Festival (BBF).
 It is held outside the centre in an exhibition area.
-They organise talks, pairings, traditional beer games and there is even a Kids’ Zone where you can leave the children with monitors as you wander around.
+They organise talks, pairings, and traditional beer games, and there is even a Kids’ Zone where you can leave the children with monitors as you wander around.

 55- Montserrat